thely/performable-maps/README.md

 **Methods**

-* GET: From Max, get the list of voices
+* GET: From Max, get the list of voices available to the browser.

-#### &ask=triggers

-* GET: Max asks for onstart/onend
-* POST: Browser sends onstart/onend
+* POST: Once all voices are loaded in the browser, send the list to the server, to be polled for in Max.
+This should happen only once per pageload.

 ## TODO

 * Make distance ratios based on mileage in directions
-* Notify Max of onstart/onend
 * Make Maps requests from inside Max
-* Start recording resulting speech
 * Figure out a good UI for this mess
+* Record to files

 Eventually: